splunk/kafka-connect-splunk/README.md

 ```

 4. Run `./bin/connect-distributed.sh config/splunk-kafka-connect.properties` to start Kafka Connect.

-5. Follow steps 7 to 9 as above for Quick Start

 ## Security
 The Kafka Connect Splunk Sink supports the following security mechanisms